Byron/therror/README.md

 This fork was created with the idea of adding a killer-feature to `thiserror` which would definitely not make it into `thiserror` itself.
 We shall write more once it is more than an idea.

+The idea is to start out at `0.X.Y` where `X` is chosen to denote breaking changes, and `Y` is tracking the `thiserror` baseline while it matters.
+Once it becomes clear how `therror` differentiates itself, while retaining compatibility to `thiserror` for its baseline features, and once this differentiation becomes mature, we can continue increasing the major version to `2.0.0` and stand alone.

 ## License

 <sup>